cimug-org/CIMTool/README.md

 ### Using XMI

-The standard way is to export the CIM as as an XMI file (i.e. a schema) and to do this from within EA.
+The standard way is to export the CIM as an XMI file (i.e. a schema) and to do this from within EA.
 The exported XMI file can then be imported into **CIMTool**.
 The following export options within Enterprise Architect will export the version of XMI that can be imported into **CIMTool**:

 * XMI Type = UML 1.4 (XMI1.2)
 * Unisys/Rose Format = checked